Priyanka2503/capstone-project/README.md

 ## Project Set Up and Installation
 The starter files needed to run this project are the following:

-automl.ipynb:Jupyter Notebook to run the autoML experiment
+automl.ipynb : Jupyter Notebook to run the autoML experiment

-hyperparameter_tuning.ipynb:Jupyter Notebook to run the Hyperdrive experiment
+hyperparameter_tuning.ipynb : Jupyter Notebook to run the Hyperdrive experiment

-train.py:Script used in Hyperdrive
+train.py : Script used in Hyperdrive

-score.py:Script used to deploy the model
+score.py : Script used to deploy the model

-heart_failure_clinical_records_dataset.csv:The dataset
+heart_failure_clinical_records_dataset.csv : The dataset

 ## Dataset